1. Score savings with Ikea Family

 16. Test your designs with the Ikea Place app

-Not everyone knows that Ikea offers its own app — two, in fact.
+Not everyone knows that Ikea offers its own app — a few, in fact.

 The basic Ikea Store app lets you shop online and notifies you about special events and offers.
 You can browse products, check whether items are in stock and find out which stores carry the stuff you need.